A Missing Front Against the Gun Epidemic that Arose after the Supreme Court Found a Right to a Gun.

-A surging gun epidemic, like Covid-19, requires effective solutions and action NOW.
+The surging gun epidemic requires effective solutions and action, NOW.

-- Mainstream GVP has no response to this crisis, except to lament its losses and the rising toll.
+- Mainstream GVP has no real answer, except to lament its repeated legal losses and the rising toll.

-- A better approach is to look to Covid-19 vaccines, and how they appeared so rapidly.
-They were the result of decades of intensive research, defying orthodoxy that mRNA would not work.
-That is the only way to cure this epidemic, too.
+- A better approach is to find and implement a cure.
+Covid-19 vaccines were the result of decades of intensive research, defying orthodoxy that mRNA would not work.
+That is the only way to end this seemingly incurable epidemic, too.

-- AEP spent the last decade recovering the 2nd Amendment’s lost meaning and developing a cure for Heller, upending conventional wisdom that neither could be done.
+- AEP spent a decade recovering the 2nd Amendment’s lost meaning and developing a Heller cure, upending conventional wisdom that neither could be done.

 “Constitutional wrongs do not right themselves” (Justice Ketanji Brown Jackson).
 AEP is dedicated to ending America’s gun crisis by refocusing the courts and debate on Heller and the real 2nd Amendment: